MarkZsombor/tweeter/README.md

 ## Features and Functionality

-Can create a short tween (140 characters or less) that will be added to a database and displayed on the page.
+Can create a short tweet (140 characters or less) that will be added to a database and displayed on the page.

 ## Future Goals